DominikN/remote-desktop/README.md

     echo $DISPLAY
     ```

-    > If the output is empty (eg. you are on remote SSH session), find all avaialable displays:
+    > If the output is empty (eg. you are on remote SSH session), find all available displays:
     >
     > ```
     > echo $(cd /tmp/.X11-unix && for x in X*; do echo ":${x#X}"; break; done)